pdidev/pdi/CONTRIBUTING.md

 * New CMake options, changes to the YAML configuration and changes to the API must be documented in `pdi/docs/`.
 * Document any new or changed function or class with doxygen.

+#### Make the examples testable

+The user documentation in `pdi/docs/` and in the `README.md` of each plugin is built by doxygen.
+An example written inline in a fenced ```` ``` ```` block is a copy that nothing checks: it silently goes stale as the code, the specification tree grammar or the log format change around it.

+**Write examples in files that are built and run, and pull them into the documentation with the doxygen `\snippet` command.**
+Everything under `pdi/docs/` and `plugins/*/docs/` is compiled, and most of it is run, by the test suite that CI executes, so an example that stops working breaks the build rather than misleading a reader.
+Delimit the region to show with a `//! [label]` comment on either side, and refer to it as `\snippet <path> label`.
+The markers themselves never appear in the rendered page.

+Prefer one file holding several labelled regions over one file per snippet, so that examples that belong together are compiled together; `pdi/docs/First_steps/hello_expose.c` shows two regions in a single program.

+How to make each kind of block testable:

+* **Code** is the simple case: put it in a file the documentation `\snippet`s and that a `CMakeLists.txt` beside it builds.
+  Compiling is enough for an example that only illustrates the syntax of an API.
+* **A specification tree** goes in the example that loads it, as a raw string passed to `PC_parse_string`, so that a single file holds both, as in `plugins/pycall/docs/pycall_examples.cxx`.
+  Put the markers *inside* the `R"PDIYAML( ... )PDIYAML"` delimiters, written as the YAML comments `#! [label]`: the parser ignores them and doxygen shows the tree alone, without the C++ raw string around it.
+  A `#! [label]` marker is part of the string, so never let a region that holds one sit inside another region the documentation shows: the marker would appear in that enclosing listing.
+  An example that must stay C keeps its tree in a separate `.yml` file that the documentation `\snippet`s on its own, as in `plugins/user_code/docs/hello_world.c` and `hello_world.yml`.
+* **Feed a specification tree to `PDI_init`, not to paraconf alone.**
+  Paraconf only tells that a tree is valid YAML; PDI tells that it is a valid specification tree, which is what catches a misspelled type or a key in the wrong place.
+  `pdi/docs/Specification_tree_ref/spec_tree_examples.cxx` does.
+* **An expected output** goes in a `.output` file that the documentation `\snippet`s and that the test compares the run against, so that the same text is shown and asserted.
+  `pdi/docs/run_and_compare.cmake` runs an example and does that comparison; see `plugins/user_code/docs/hello_world.output` for the shape of such a file.

 ### Copyright and authorship